aaronik/aaronik.com/src/content/post/01-when-event-sourcing.md

 When you include too much information or entire domain models in your events, you'll face painful upcasting issues whenever those models change:

 > "We put a bunch of our domain models in the events.
 And that ended up burning us big time down the road.
-We had to upcast every time we changed one of these different models, which happened all the time."
+We had to upcast every time we changed one of these different models, which happened all the time." -- Sully

 **Solution**: Keep events minimal, containing only the essential data needed to represent what happened.
 Define your upcasting pattern early in the project to handle schema evolution gracefully.
 Events should be treated as immutable facts about what happened, not as carriers for complex domain objects.